Mount Bromo: 2011 eruptions

 The Tengger Caldera was still active in late January 2011, the activity being characterised by fluctuating ongoing eruptions.
-On 23 January 2011, the Indonesian Centre for Volcanology and Geological Hazard Mitigation (CVGHM; Pusat Vulkanologi dan Mitigasi Bencana Geologi) reported that since 19 December 2010 volcanic ash and incandescent material had been thrown up by eruptive activity resulting in a heavy rain of material that fell around the crater.
+On 23 January 2011, the CVGHM reported that since 19 December 2010 volcanic ash and incandescent material had been thrown up by eruptive activity resulting in a heavy rain of material that fell around the crater.
 Continuous eruptions on 21 January caused a thin ash fall mainly in the village areas of Ngadirejo and Sukapura Wonokerto in Probolinggo Regency.

 The impact of a heavy rain of volcanic ash from eruptions since 19 December 2010 resulted in disruption of normal activities.
 By early 2011, concerns were being raised about the effect upon the local economy and the potential for long-term environmental and health problems amongst the residents in the locality surrounding Mount Bromo.
 Due to high seasonal rainfall in January 2011 the potential for lahar and lava flow was raised due to the deposits of volcanic ash, sand and other ejected material that had built up.
 Seismic activity was dominated by tremor vibration and reports of visual intensity and sounds of eruption continued to be reported from the mountain monitoring facility, Bromo Observation Post.
-People living on the banks of the Perahu Ravine, Nganten Ravine and Sukapura River were alerted to the possibility of lava flows, especially when it was raining heavily in the area around Cemorolawang, Ngadisari and Ngadirejo.
-Eruptions and volcanic tremors were reported during the period 21 January – 22 January with activity subsiding on 23 January 2011.
+People living on the banks of the Perahu Ravine, Nganten Ravine and Sukapura River were alerted to the possibility of lahars, especially when it was raining heavily in the area around Cemoro Lawang, Ngadisari and Ngadirejo.
+Eruptions and volcanic tremors were reported during 21–22 January with activity subsiding on 23 January 2011.
 On 23 January 2011 at 6:00 am, the alert status at Mount Bromo remained at Level III.